medic/cht-docs/content/en/apps/guides/privacy/privacy.md

 We use the concept of Responsible Data (RD) to outline our collective duty to prioritise and respond to the ethical, legal, social, and privacy-related challenges that come from using data in new and different ways in healthcare, advocacy, and social change.
 We have an obligation to account for unintended consequences of working with data by:

-1. Prioritising people’s rights to consent, privacy, security and ownership when using data in social change and advocacy efforts,
+1. Prioritising people’s rights to consent, privacy, security and ownership when using data in social change and advocacy efforts
-2. Implementing values and practices of transparency and openness.
+2. Implementing values and practices of transparency and openness

 As an organization, we promise to do our best to live up to these obligations.
 We promise to show initiative, to seek feedback, and to proactively seek out ways to work with data more responsibly.
 We promise to accompany patients, health workers, researchers, organizational partners, and our open source community in the journey from best intentions to best practices in data-driven projects.
 The purpose of Medic Mobile’s data policy is to help our organization deliver on this responsible data promise.